typestack/routing-controllers/README.md

 }
 ```

-#### Output JSON instead of regular text content
+#### Using JSON instead of regular text content

-If you are designing a REST API where your endpoints always return JSON you can use `@JsonController` decorator instead
+If you are designing a REST API where your endpoints always receive and return JSON you can use `@JsonController` decorator instead
 of `@Controller`.
 This will guarantee you that data returned by your controller actions always be transformed to JSON
- and `Content-Type` header will be always set to `application/json`:
+ and `Content-Type` header will be always set to `application/json`.
+It will also guarantee that the `application/json` header is understood from the requests and the body parsed as JSON:

 ```typescript
 @JsonController()